MiguelSanLeon/Bakalar-booking-app/README.md

 ## Scope

- As all features can't be implemented in the first release of the project, the project will be divided in two phases.
-The first phase will include the features that have been identified in order to build the minimum viable product.
+As not all features can be implemented in the first release of the project, it will be divided into two phases.
+The first phase will include the features that have been identified to build the minimum viable product.

 ### Phase 1